Running Costs of Agas

 Controllable Models

+For those wanting to make extra savings and a greater flexibility of cooker, controllable models offer an outstanding alternative.
 In fact, we are finding more and more of our customers are choosing to convert their traditional Aga to Electrickit Classic and Elecrickit Advanced.

 Below is a guide to the likely running costs of your controllable Aga when in eco or slumber mode: